 Connect your upsell to a very specific feature of the original product and extrapolate how it will enhance the overall benefit of the product.
 If your company sells electric lawnmowers, an intuitive upsell would be an extra battery pack with five additional hours of power allowing you to mow your entire lawn without running out of juice.

 As a rule of thumb, your upsell should not cost any more than 25% more than the original product and a cross-sell product should be approximately 60% cheaper than the original.

 These closely related prices will help the customer make a snap decision, rather than lamenting over cost.
 Nasty Gal includes an enticing upsell on its order page, offering free shipping for adding an additional $7 to the shopping cart, a fraction of the intended purchase price of $68.00.

 When it comes to shopping online, timing is everything.
 When will the customer be more likely to commit?
 Are they impulsive buyers or do they need time to settle into the idea of purchasing more from you?
-It’s crucial to understanding your audience before you make this decision.
-Build detailed customer profiles, including their roles in the organization, goals, needs and pain points — at every stage of the buyer journey.
+It’s crucial to understand your audience before you make this decision.
+Build detailed customer profiles at every stage of the buyer journey, including their roles in the organization, goals, needs and pain points.

 If your target audience is more likely to make quicker purchasing decisions, one-click upsells are the way to go.
 One-click upsells involve making an offer immediately after your customer’s purchase that can be purchased with one click.